aschuler84/MANAi/README.md

 ```

 Otherwise, whenever you open `pom.xml` file without these dependencies, MANAi will provide
-a notification that the project is not cappable for energy software
+a notification that the project is not cappable for software energy
 profiling experiments.

->The `<package>` configuration element is requires.
-It lets you specify that MANAi restricts search for energy experiment candidate classes residing in that package or one of its sub-packages.
+>The `<package>` configuration element is required.
+It lets you restrict search for energy experiment candidate classes residing in the specified package or one of its sub-packages.

 Now you should be able to define you first energy experiment:
-- Create a unit test.
+- Start by creating a unit test.
-- Create a new Run Consfiguarion based on MANAi.
+- Create a new *Run Configuration*, select MANA as configuration type.
-- Selet sampling rate and number of collected samples.
+- Select sampling interval in milliseconds and the number of collected samples.
 - Execute the run configuration - when the experiment run is finished you can inspect recorded energy consumption of execcuted tests right within your source code.

 ## Conclusion